AlphaHydrae/blog/source/_posts/2012-08-13-testing-with-capybara-selenium-and-rspec.markdown

 task :default => :spec
 {% endcodeblock %}

-This sets up RSpec so that you can run your tests with `bundle exec rake spec`.
-In fact, the last line specifies the spec task as default so you could even just run `bundle exec rake` if you’re lazy like me.
-(Note the `bundle exec` part which makes sure Rake is executed in the context of your installed gems, which will probably save you some trouble.)
+This sets up RSpec so that you can run your tests with `bundle exec rake spec` or `bundle exec rake` (default task).
+Note the `bundle exec` part which makes sure Rake is executed in the context of your installed gems, which will probably save you some trouble.

 As indicated in the Rakefile comments, you can customize RSpec settings by adding a `.rspec` file.
 I like activating the following options so I have a nicely formatted test output and colors.
-Run `bundle exec rspec --help` if you want to know what options you can tweak.
+Run `bundle exec rspec --help` if you want to know what other options you can tweak.

 {% codeblock %}
 # Location: .rspec